naval-1647/X-Chat/README.md

-# ChatX API - Real-Time Messaging Backend
+# Xchat - Real-Time Messaging Application

 ## 🚀 Overview

-ChatX is a comprehensive real-time messaging backend built with FastAPI, MongoDB, and Redis.
-It provides a complete solution for building modern chat applications with features like private/group messaging, real-time notifications, user management, and more.
+Xchat is a comprehensive real-time messaging application built with FastAPI backend, React frontend, MongoDB, and Redis.
+It provides a complete solution for modern chat applications with features like private/group messaging, real-time notifications, user management, media sharing, and more.

 ## 🧰 Tech Stack